Championship: Leeds United end 2019 on top as Fletcher stunner sinks West Brom

-Leeds United overcame Birmingham City in a nine-goal thriller to move top of the Championship table as previous leaders West Brom suffered a shock home defeat to Middlesbrough on Sunday.
+Leeds United overcame Birmingham City in a nine-goal thriller to move top of the Championship table as previous leader West Brom suffered a shock home defeat to Middlesbrough.

 Marcelo Bielsa's Leeds benefited from an injury time own goal at St Andrew's, Wes Harding turning Luke Ayling's low cross into the net to settle a post-Christmas cracker.

-The visitors had previously let slip a lead on three occasions during a see-saw contest, though by finding a late winner they leapfrog West Brom, who lost for just the second time in the league this season.
+The visitor had previously let slip a lead on three occasions during a see-saw contest, though by finding a late winner they leapfrog West Brom, which lost for just the second time in the league this season.

-Fulham are up to third after a 1-0 triumph over Stoke City, with Brentford slipping back a spot in the standings after going down to Aiden O'Brien's eighth-minute goal at in-form Millwall.
+Fulham moved to third after a 1-0 triumph over Stoke City, with Brentford slipping back a spot in the standings after going down to Aiden O'Brien's eighth-minute goal at in-form Millwall.

 Nottingham Forest moved up to fifth by beating bottom club Wigan Athletic, overtaking Sheffield Wednesday after the Owls went down 2-1 at home to Cardiff City.
 Preston North End also slipped up, beaten 2-0 at home by Reading.